ByteworksHomeLab/spring-ai-lab/README.md

 Hope that made you smile!
 Do you want to hear another?

 >>>/bye
-It was nice sharing a joke with you.
-If you ever want to hear another or chat about something else, feel free to come back and I'll be here!
-Otherwise, it's been a pleasure, and I bid you adieu!
 ```
 You can install more than one LLM on Ollama, but I filled up my Docker volume when I tried.